-MDWg has published the Miriwoong Public Dictionary, as well as three bilingual audio-books in 2017.
+Most recently, MDWg has published the Miriwoong Public Dictionary, as well as three bilingual audio-books.

 The Miriwoong Language Nest Team, Elders, and linguists authored ‘Gooloo-gooloob Yarroondayan’, which translates to ‘We are all happy’.
 Year One students from Kununurra District High School illustrated the book as a part of a Miriwoong Language Nest unit about feelings.